typedoc2md/typedoc-plugin-markdown/README.md

 - The `--plugin` arg is optional - if omitted all installed plugins will run.
 - If using with the default HTML theme or other themes, use `--plugin none` to switch the plugin off.
-- If running directly from the shell, ensure locally installed typedoc is run `node_modules/.bin/typedoc`

 ## Arguments